dktrcoco/GamingGladiator/README.md

 AS a gamer who plays Overwatch, I want have one location for data display and in-game challenges

-SO I can quickly and easily compare my personal stats to friends and engage in challenges with other friends who play the game
+SO I can quickly and easily engage in challenges with other friends who play the game

 ## Games